avinashxw/angular-basic/README.md

-# TravQuery Angular
+# Basic angular setup
 ***
-This contains angular setup of trav query website
+This contains angular setup of website

 ## Table of Contents
 1. [General Info](#general-info)